alicjarozycka/alice/README.md

 ## General info

-Alice tool was created as Bachelor Thesis Project.
+The aim of the work was to create a tool that will identify peptides that may contain sequences of naturally occuring protein variants.
+The Alice tool was created to handle this issue.

+The Alice tool is the result of a Bachelor's Project at the Intercollegiate Faculty of Biotechnology UG&MUG in the Laboratory of Biopolymers Structure.

 It was built using Python 3.11.2 version.
-It does contain two programs and database:
+It does contain two programs and a database:
 - Alice,
 - Alice-admin,
 - AliceDB.

-Moreover, it uses Docker to create databse and run Python script.
+Moreover, it uses Docker to create the databse and run Python script.
 It is important to download [Docker](https://www.docker.com/products/docker-desktop/) with [Compose plugin](https://docs.docker.com/compose/).

 ## How to run

-To use this tool, you should firstly install all required libraries.
+To use Alice, in the first place you should install all required libraries.
 Being in the project root directory, just type in the terminal:

 ```
 $ pip install -r requirements.txt